 This is required by law in the US.
 But only for school buses, not regular commuter buses.
 The law goes back to a 1938 fatal accident in Utah where the driver stopped at the railroad but did not visually confirm if a train was coming due to blizzard conditions.
 The fatalities from the accident tragically included the driver and 25 children.

 Can a coin derail a train?

 Is putting a coin on the track’s illegal?
 Yes on two counts and it’s also dangerous.
 Often times when an object is run over by the train, the momentum and weight will launch it as a dangerous projectile.
-Where it’s illegal is that it’s considered trespassing to be on the tracks and destroying federal property, the coin, is also illegal.
+Being on the tracks is considered trespassing and illegal and destroying a coin is illegal because it’s federal property.

 Railroad Track Installation and Construction